 - Panels featuring LLM alumni.

 - Online job listings for global positions, online research resources, comprehensive handbooks and career counseling guides.

-Graduate students in programs other than the LL.M. in Taxation (i.e., Corporate, Traditional, International, Trade Regulation) seeking entry-level associate positions usually apply for similar positions as third year J.D. students.
-Due, in part, to the small number of students and specialized nature of the LL.M. programs, most employers do not actively recruit students in the same way or with the same vigor in which they recruit J.D. and LL.M. in Taxation students.
+US-Trained LLM students in programs other than the LLM in Taxation (i.e., Corporate, Traditional, International, Trade Regulation) seeking entry-level associate positions usually apply for similar positions as third year JD students.
+Due, in part, to the small number of students and specialized nature of the LLM programs, most employers do not actively recruit students in the same way or with the same vigor in which they recruit JD and LLM in Taxation students.
 There is no formal On Campus Interview program organized for students in this category, and employers have not historically requested to meet with US-trained, non-tax students through our larger OCI programs.
 The OCS works with students on an individual basis to contact individual employers directly and to research other opportunities that may be a fit for each student’s individual career goals.

 All students should utilize a variety of job search strategies including networking, targeted mail campaigns, responding to advertised positions published by this office and elsewhere, notifying previous contacts of one’s current academic endeavors and employment goals, and seeking referrals from NYU School of Law faculty, alumni, and students.
 OCS career counselors are available to work with each LLM candidate on a one-on-one basis to determine his or her job search strategy.